marionwalton/media-and-society/1_media.md

 ![A synthetic image of a fictitious rhino sculpture produced by OpenAI's DALL-E model](img/DALL-E_iziko_rhino.png) Figure 3: This synthetic image of a rhino was produced by OpenAI's DALL·E model in response to the prompt 'Picture of Iziko Rhino'.
- Dalle-E labelled its own synthetic image incorrectly as 'A realistic sculpture of the Iziko Rhino, a famous bronze rhinoceros statue located in Cape Town, South Africa.'
+ Dalle-E labelled the synthetic image (** incorrectly**) as 'A realistic sculpture of the Iziko Rhino, a famous bronze rhinoceros statue located in Cape Town, South Africa.'

 ## Important Definitions